 Make a YouTube video of smashing it to pieces

 Shooting a YouTube video of smashing the phone can make someone really famous.

-I hope this article is useful for you.
+We hope this article is useful for you as we did extensive research to make sure that you have all the necessary information.
 Do you have anything else to add?
 Otherwise, please do help share this with your friends!